irydium/irydium/README.md

 [![Build Status](https://github.com/irydium/irydium/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/irydium/irydium/actions?query=workflow%3Abuild-and-test)

-Irydium is a set of tooling designed to allow people to create interactive presentations using web technologies.
-It will feel familiar to those coming from environments like [Jupyter](https://jupyter.org/), but it is more focused on _reproducible presentation_.
+Irydium is a set of tooling designed to allow people to create interactive documents using web technologies.
+It will feel familiar to those coming from environments like [Jupyter](https://jupyter.org/), but has some key differences.

 - The input process is a markdown document (using the [MyST](https://jupyterbook.org/content/myst.html) flavour of Markdown).